 On the other hand, this makes them more difficult and/or time-consuming to sharpen.
 It can be done, though—it just requires special equipment.
 You’ll know it’s time to sharpen your serrated knife when it stops cutting cleanly.
 If your bread is shredded instead of sliced, give your knife the care it needs.

-Why sharpening serrated blades is different
+Why sharpening serrated knives are different

-How a serrated blade is sharpened
+How a serrated knife is sharpened

 At this point, you might be wondering if it’s even worth it to sharpen your serrated knives—why not just buy cheap ones and toss them when they eventually dull?
-As with your smooth knives, paying a bit more for good quality and careful maintenance will dramatically extend the life and enjoyment of your blades.
+As with your smooth knives, paying a bit more for good quality and careful maintenance will dramatically extend the life and enjoyment of your knives.

 If you want to do it yourself, you can.
 You’ll need a conical honing tool (they’re available in ceramic and metal versions, depending on your needs), and you will individually sharpen each of those notches by working the honing tool back and forth, perpendicular to the knife, until you feel a burr forming.
 When you do, you can then move on to the next notch.
 At the end, you’ll flip the knife over and grind off the burr, then clean your knife for its next use.